y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Oct 12, 2022</time> Finished my sixth proof-reading (although I unfortunately missed the deadline by a bit).
+The link to the post will be **here** once done.

+- <time>Sep 08, 2022</time> Finished my fifth proof-reading.
+The link to the post will be **here** once done.

+- <time>Sep 05, 2022</time> Along with other beta-readers, I got appreciated in [the latest Cold Takes post](https://www.cold-takes.com/beta-readers-are-great/)!

 - <time>May 25, 2022</time> Been a while, but finished my fourth proof-reading.
 The link to the post will be [here](https://www.cold-takes.com/ai-could-defeat-all-of-us-combined/) once done.

 - <time>Feb 20, 2022</time> Finished my third proof-reading.
 The link to the blog post will be [here](https://www.cold-takes.com/debating-myself-on-whether-extra-lives-lived-are-as-good-as-deaths-prevented/) once done.